igorwolfs/riscv_core/core_RV32I/pipelining.md

 The instruction decode stage should enable signals that
 - indicate which registers should be carried where to
 - which control signals should be enabled

+## General rule of register centralization
+It seems like the general rule is
+- If the value is needed 2 stages down the road, centralize it.
+- If the value is only necessary in the next stage, don't centralize it.

+### Go about it as follows
+1. Go over each instruction
+2. Check its datapath, the registers it needs from earlier
+3. Write the condition in the central control (if ALU INSTRUCTION -> Carry)
+4. Later turn the central control into real control

+## Pipeline Hazards
+- reg_RDATA, reg_WDATA_IDX both involve pipeline hazards -> so centralize them.